 There are 5 different pets to choose from:

-The full size pets are a bit of an investment at $110 (the kitten is $65), but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.
+These pets are a bit of an investment, but dozens of customers have said that it’s well worth the price to see their older adult so calm, happy, and engaged.

 Joy for All orange tabby cat